thaysvs2/payment-api/README.md

 pip install -r requirements.txt

 4. Configure Environment Variables
 Create a .env file in the root directory and add the following variables.
-These are used for database connection and the Twilio notification service.
+These are used for database connection and configuring the notification services.
+The Twilio service is optional and can be enabled via the NOTIFIERS variable.

+# PostgreSQL database connection string
+# Format: postgresql://<user>:<password>@<host>:<port>/<database>
+DB_URL="postgresql://postgres:postgres@localhost:5432/your_database_name"

+# Notifiers to be used (separate multiple services with a comma)
+# Options: log, mock, twilio
+NOTIFIERS="log, mock, twilio"

+# Twilio account details (only required if "twilio" is in NOTIFIERS)
+TWILIO_ACCOUNT_SID="your_twilio_account_sid"
+TWILIO_AUTH_TOKEN="your_twilio_auth_token"

 # Database connection string
 DB_URL="postgresql://user:password@localhost:5432/your_database_name"